byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ![Email filtered results](./images/Test-driving-images/EmailFilteredResults.png)

-The links section of the response provides you additional routes to access clarifying information or additional results.
+The links section of the response provides additional routes to access clarifying information or additional results.
 This is especially helpful if you have many results and want to page through them.

 ![Links](./images/Test-driving-images/ResultsLinks.png)